Levinna/WLLT/docs/README.md

-# WILT
+# WLLT
-What I Learned Today/This week
+What Levinna Learned Today/This week